Vegetarian Society: Manchester and London Vegetarian Societies

-Relations between the Society in Manchester and the London branch were strained due to differing definitions of vegetarianism and conflicts over required approval of "advanced" literature by the Society.
-In 1888, the London branch split, forming the London Vegetarian Society (LVS), also known as the London Vegetarian Association.
-After this, the Vegetarian Society was often referred to as the Manchester Vegetarian Society (MVS).
+Relations between the Society in Manchester and the London branch were strained by disagreements over the definition of vegetarianism and over required approval of "advanced" literature by the Society.
+In 1888, the London branch split and formed the London Vegetarian Society (LVS), also known as the London Vegetarian Association.
+After this, the Vegetarian Society was often called the Manchester Vegetarian Society (MVS).

-The first President of the LVS was raw food advocate Arnold Hills, and other members included Thomas Allinson and Mahatma Gandhi.
+The first president of the LVS was the raw food advocate Arnold Hills.
+Other members included Thomas Allinson and Mahatma Gandhi.
 Members of the LVS were considered more radical than the MVS.

-The newly independent society's ambitions were laid out in its journal, The Vegetarian, funded by Arnold Hills.
-Despite challenges, optimism prevailed with plans for a Charing Cross Vegetarian Hotel and Restaurant.
-Several branches existed, attracting new members in Oxford, Nottingham, Brighton, Guildford, and Reading.
-In 1889, the LVS and Vegetarian offices moved to the Congregational Memorial Hall, becoming a hub for reform activities.
-The movement's growth led to specialist societies for children, athletes, and others, with vegetarian restaurants serving as meeting places.
-In 1889, the LVS created a national Vegetarian Federal Union, despite controversy from the MVS.
+The newly independent society set out its aims in its journal, The Vegetarian, funded by Arnold Hills.
+It planned a Charing Cross Vegetarian Hotel and Restaurant.
+It also had branches in Oxford, Nottingham, Brighton, Guildford, and Reading.
+In 1889, the LVS and Vegetarian offices moved to the Congregational Memorial Hall, which became a meeting place for reform groups.
+Specialist societies were formed for children, athletes, and other groups, and vegetarian restaurants were used as meeting places.
+In 1889, the LVS created a national Vegetarian Federal Union, despite opposition from the MVS.
 By 1901, 21 societies had been established, coordinated from 1895 by the LVS.